-To keep your eyes healthy and maintain your vision, the American Academy of Ophthalmology (AAO) and American Optometric Association (AOA) recommend a comprehensive eye exam every two years for adults ages 18 to 60, and annual exams for people age 61 and older.
-However, if you have a family history of eye disease (glaucoma, macular degeneration, etc.), diabetes or high blood pressure, or have had an eye injury or surgery, you should have a comprehensive exam every year, unless otherwise indicated by your doctor.
+To keep your eyes healthy and maintain your vision, the American Academy of Ophthalmology (AAO) and American Optometric Association (AOA) recommends a comprehensive eye exam every two years for adults ages 18 to 60, and annual exams for people aged 61 and older.
+However, if you have a family history of eye disease (glaucoma, macular degeneration, etc.), diabetes, or high blood pressure, or have had an eye injury or surgery, you should have a comprehensive exam every year, unless otherwise indicated by your doctor.

 Adults who wear contact lenses or glasses should also have eye exams annually.